Happy Chocolate Day 2023: History of Chocolate & All You Need To Know

-Valentine's week has been started and it starts with Rose Day.
-Chocolate Day is also celebrated on 9 February.
-On this day we gift chocolates to dear and near ones, offer chocolates to colleagues, friends, etc. Nowadays chocolates come in several flavours.
+Chocolate Day 2023: Valentine's week has reached its third day, which is celebrated as Chocolate Day.
+Chocolate Day is celebrated on 9 February.
+On this day we gift chocolates to dear and near ones and offer chocolates to colleagues, friends, etc. Nowadays chocolates come in several flavors.

 The history of chocolate dates back to the ancient Mayans and even earlier to the ancient Olmecs of southern Mexico.
 Do you know earlier chocolate was a bitter beverage, not a sweet, edible treat?

 Chocolate has a 4000-year history that began in ancient Mesoamerica, present-day Mexico.
 First cacao plants were found here from which chocolate was made.
-Let us tell you that in Latin America there was a civilisation named Olmec who turned cacao plant into chocolate.
+Let us tell you that in Latin America there was a civilization named Olmec that turned the cacao plant into chocolate.
 During rituals, they drank chocolate and also used it as medicine.

 After centuries, the Mayans praised chocolate as the drink of the gods.
-Mayan chocolate was not sweet but made up of roasted ground cacao seeds mixed with chillies, water, and cornmeal.
-They poured this mixture from one pot to another and create a thick foamy mixture known as "xocolatl" that is "bitter water".
+Mayan chocolate was not sweet but made up of roasted ground cacao seeds mixed with chilies, water, and cornmeal.
+They poured this mixture from one pot to another and create a thick foamy mixture known as "xocolatl" which is "bitter water".

 When Cortes returned home, he introduced cocoa seeds to the Spanish people.
 Here, Spanish mix chocolate drinks with sugar and honey to sweeten the naturally bitter taste.
-Soon it became popular in rich and wealthy.
-Even Catholic monks loved chocolate drink to aid religious practices.
+Soon it became popular among the rich and wealthy.
+Even Catholic monks loved chocolate drinks to aid religious practices.

 How chocolate reached Europe?